edyonil/arcadia-cms/README.md

 php artisan db:seed
 ```

-* Run it on a browser and Enjoy.
+* Run it in any browser and Enjoy.